 Dan sipped the stout.
-The pint was thick like mud, but its head was white cream.
-“My parents were divorced, and I only saw my dad for a few hours a year at his university.
-Each year he gave me books.
-Before senior year of high-school, my mom dropped me off in the campus courtyard and I climbed the stairs to his office.
-He asked how I enjoyed Dante’s Inferno and I said it was the best book he ever gave me.
+“My parents were divorced, so I only saw my dad for a few hours a year at his university.
+Each year, he gave me a book.
+Before senior-year of high-school, my mom dropped me off in the campus courtyard and I climbed the stairs to his office.
+He asked how I enjoyed Dante’s Inferno, and I said it was the best book he ever gave me.

 “So he gave me the Purgatorio and the Paradiso.
 I was taken aback; he’d never given me two books at once.
 Seeing my expression, he asked if I had any questions.

 “I asked, ‘What happens to Dante’s guide, Virgil?
-I hope he was put in Hell just to lead Dante to God, and he’ll be admitted into Heaven for his service.’
+I hope he was only put in Hell to lead Dante to God, and he’ll be admitted into Heaven for his service.’

-“And he said, ‘I’m afraid the Virtuous Pagans are in Hell forever, but on the outer rim their only punishment is distance from God’s light, which they never even knew in life.
+“And he said, ‘I’m afraid the Virtuous Pagans are in Hell forever, but on the outer rim, their only punishment is distance from God’s light, which they never even knew in life.
 So they’re free!
-Virgil even explores the afterlife except the upper celestial third.
 Wouldn’t you rather spend eternity with those rejected scholars than the stuck-up prudes in Heaven?’

 “So I—” Dan interrupted himself by ordering another stout.
 The bartender topped off Jay’s water.
-“I asked for more book recommendations.
-Suddenly his face went pale and his hands shook, and he apologized for being absent for most of my childhood, and for only interacting with me through academic literary discussions.
-I said that was okay, because it got me great grades in English and I wanted to study religion in college.
+“I asked him for more book-recommendations.
+Suddenly his face went pale and his hands shook, and he apologized for being absent most of my childhood, and for only interacting with me through academic literary discussions.
+I said that was okay, because it got me great grades in English, and I wanted to study religion in college.

-“‘There’s no such thing as believing.
+” ‘There’s no such thing as believing.
 Consciousness is neurological background radiation from which reality bubbles like particles and antiparticles.’
 He passed me a physics textbook.
-‘Everyone has a world-conception implied by the alignment of their synapses.
-We mentally test hypotheses based on performance in this mental theater, which makes us reject some stimuli and seek out others.’
+‘Everyone has a worldview implied by the alignment of their synapses.
+We mentally test hypotheses in this mental theater, making us reject some stimuli while seeking others.’

 “He produced a thick tome.
 ‘Godel, Escher, Bach: An Eternal Golden Braid.
 Logic is no escape from the epistemological problems innate to the human condition.
 Rather, the infeasibility of complete and consistent logic points directly to the ultimate truth: the self is an illusion, arising from nothing and returning to nothing when it’s done.’

-“While I struggled to fit the books into my backpack, my dad looked over the courtyard.
+“While I struggled to fit the books in my backpack, my dad looked over the courtyard.
 ‘Dan, before you read the Purgatorio, you should know Dante’s Virgil is more tragic than you realize.
-His Aeneid saved a soul from Hell, but Virgil is still barred from Heaven.
+His Aeneid saved a soul from Hell, yet Virgil is still barred from Heaven.
 In justifying Alighieri’s Almighty, I can only suggest that transporting souls to salvation would be more pleasurable to Virgil than Heaven.
 To grease cosmic mechanisms would be Virgil’s utilitarian delight.
-Every aspect of Hell is necessary to maintain Dante’s ultimate scheme, even the woods of suicides.
-So thank you for visiting me, because teaching you is the only resolution I could hope for, and I know I’ve given you the tools to recover from what I’m about to do.’
+Every aspect of Hell is necessary to maintain Dante’s divine scheme, even the woods of suicides.
+So thank you for visiting me, because teaching you is the only resolution I could hope for.
+I know I’ve given you the tools to recover from what I’m about to do.’

 “Then he stepped out the window.
 His body broke branches and he splattered on the ground.
 He died on the way to the hospital.”

 “It’s okay,” lied Dan.
 He downed the stout.